What is MIPPA?

 - Fliers developed specifically for outreach to American Indians/Alaskan and Hawaiian Natives, available in our Resource Library

-- Outreach posters/fliers developed in collaboration with the National Association of States United for Aging and Disability (NASUAD) specifically for younger adults with disabilities
+- Outreach posters/fliers developed in collaboration with ADvancing States (formerly NASUAD) specifically for younger adults with disabilities

 - Sample outreach materials that have been successful with MIPPA grantees across the country, also available in our Resource Library

-Since 2009, MIPPA grantees have submitted more than 860,000 LIS and MSP applications for a total value of benefits of over $2.3 billion.
-Read more about the results of the first three years of MIPPA grants to states in our report, MIPPA—Three Years On.
+Since 2009, MIPPA grantees have submitted more than 1.8 million LIS and MSP applications for a total value of benefits of over $5 billion.